If you're new to Sauce Connect Proxy or troubleshooting, this list of frequently asked questions can help you with what you need to know.

 No, though you cannot use the

-localhost address with iOS.
+localhost address with iOS and Android.

 Will Sauce Connect Proxy work with dynamic allocation of real devices?